roneli/fastgql/docs/content/en/Queries/sorting.md

 weight: 5
 ---

-You can sort your query results using the `orderby` .
+We can sort our query results using the `orderby` .
 The sort argument can be used to sort nested queries too.

 The value of sort argument should be an array containing the name of fields to sort the results by.